neurosnap/cofx/README.md

 ## How?

-`co-task` will work exactly like `co` with the exception that it can handle a new yielded value type: effect objects.
+`sead` will work exactly like `co` with the exception that it can handle a new yielded value type: effect objects.
 An effect object looks something like this:

 ```json